Taxstra Logo

 Tax planning in training isn't one decision — it's a short sequence of small, dated moves.
 Miss one, and you can't go back for it.
 Here's the sequence we walk residents through.

 MS4 / final year of med school.
 File a federal tax return even if you earned nothing.
 It feels pointless — it isn't.
-That $0-income return is what your loan servicer uses to set your income-driven repayment amount when you certify as an intern, which is how residents end up with $0/month payments that still count as PSLF qualifying payments.
+That $0-income return is what your loan servicer uses to set your income-driven repayment amount when you certify as an intern, which is how residents end up with $0/month payments during intern year.
 Skip the return, and your first-year payments get calculated off your intern salary instead.

 Intern year.
 You only earn a half year of salary — often $30,000–$35,000 of taxable income — which can leave you in the 12% federal bracket.
 That makes intern year the single cheapest year of your life to fund Roth accounts and convert old pre-tax balances.
 Open a Roth IRA, contribute what you can, and if your program offers a Roth 403(b), point your deferrals there.

 PGY-2 and PGY-3.
 Claim the student loan interest deduction while you still qualify — it's an above-the-line deduction of up to $2,500, and the income phase-out means most attendings lose it forever.
-Recertify your IDR income on schedule, and if you're married (or about to be), have someone run the filing-status math before you file — the wrong checkbox can raise your loan payment by more than it saves in tax.
+If you're married (or about to be), have someone run the filing-status math before you file — the wrong checkbox can raise your loan payment by more than it saves in tax.
 We cover that on our student loan tax strategy page.

 Final year of training.
 This is the last call for cheap Roth conversions.
 The year you finish is a split year — half resident salary, half attending salary — so the bracket math has to be done on projected full-year income, before December 31, not at tax time.
 It's also when your signing bonus lands: it's fully taxable, and employers routinely under-withhold on it, so set aside 30–40% before you spend a dollar.